U.S. demands Syria ceasefire, slaps sanctions on Turkey over incursion

 “There are many rumors at the moment.
 However, especially through the embassy and with the positive approach of Russia in Kobani, it appears there won’t be any issues,” Erdogan said when asked about the prospect of confrontation with Russia.

 Kobani, on the Turkish border, is one of the first Kurdish-held cities where reports emerged of possible Syrian government deployment.

-Pence said Erdogan gave his assurance to Trump that Turkey would not attack Kobani.
+Trump also spoke to the commander of the Kurdish-led Syrian Democratic Forces, General Mazloum Kobani Abdi.
+Mazloum expressed concerns about the Syrian city of Kobani and asked Trump to raise that issue directly with Erdogan, Pence said.

+Trump raised the issue with Erdogan, who provided a firm commitment not to attack Kobani, said Pence.

 Kremlin spokesman Dmitry Peskov dismissed the suggestion that Russia could clash with Turkish forces.
 “We wouldn’t even like to think of that scenario,” he said.